 - provide a copy of the document - describe it in enough detail to satisfy the decision maker that the applicant has had access to it; or - provide details about when and how the access was obtained.

-If an individual has not had previous access to the information, they cannot make a compliant amendment application.
-The decision maker could suggest they make an access application under the RTI Act.
+If an individual has not had access to the information they cannot make a compliant application for amendment under the IP Act.